Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Results and Discussion

 \subsection{Future instruments}

-The heavily anticipated \textit{James Webb Space Telescope} will be capable of robust detections of planetary atmospheres with instruments capable of performing transmission spectroscopy across a broad wavelength range. \citet{Morley2017} simulated JWST observations with NIRSpec/G235M and the F170LP filter for several nearby planets orbiting small stars, assuming equilibrated atmospheres derived from Titan, Earth, and Venus elemental compositions.
-The authors conclude that it will not be possible to detect an atmosphere around LHS 1140b with JWST due to an unrealistic amount of observing time.
-This conclusion is still valid, despite a refinement some of the LHS 1140 system parameters \citep{Ment2019}.
+The heavily anticipated James Webb Space Telescope (JWST) will be capable of robust detections of planetary atmospheres with instruments capable of performing transmission spectroscopy across a broad wavelength range. \citet{Morley2017} simulated JWST observations with NIRSpec/G235M and the F170LP filter for several nearby planets orbiting small stars, assuming equilibrated atmospheres derived from Titan, Earth, and Venus elemental compositions.
+The authors conclude that it will not be possible to detect an atmosphere around LHS 1140b with JWST owing to an unrealistic amount of observing time.
+This conclusion is still valid, despite a refinement of some of the LHS 1140 system parameters \citep{Ment2019}.

-The next generation of ground-based optical telescopes -- the \textit{Giant Magellan Telescope}, the \textit{Thirty Meter Telescope}, and the \textit{European Extremely Large Telescope} -- will be larger than any we currently have.
-All three have planned multi-object spectrographs as either first-light or second generation instruments.
+The next generation of ground-based optical telescopes---the Giant Magellan Telescope, the Thirty Meter Telescope, and the European Extremely Large Telescope---will be larger than any we currently have.
+All three have planned multiobject spectrographs as either first-light or second-generation instruments.
 Exposure time calculators are not yet available for these modes, but a simple scaling to the larger collecting areas of these telescopes reveals that the low mean molecular weight atmospheres tested in this study could be ruled out on LHS 1140b with as few as seven transits with GMT or five transits with TMT.
 These ground-based observatories will still have to contend with LHS 1140b's infrequent transits.
-High resolution spectroscopy \citep{Snellen2013,Birkby2018} will be possible with the GSMTs, but LHS 1140b will still likely be below the detection thresholds for this technique.
+High-resolution spectroscopy \citep{Snellen2013,Birkby2018} will be possible with the GSMTs, but LHS 1140b will still likely be below the detection thresholds for this technique.